Learning @ Taupaki

 At Taupaki, students are challenged each day to succeed in recalling knowledge, working with others, applying new skills, and solving problems

-At Taupaki, we value literacy and numeracy, and strive to ensure that each child leaves the school reading at or above their chronological age, and with mathematical skills that will enable them to have choice in their future education.
 We are also committed to delivering strong Health and PE programmes based on our consultation with the community every 2 years - the well-being of our students and staff is an integral part of our planning and programmes.

 The Taupaki Learning Model

-New Zealand Curriculum Information
+New Zealand Curriculum Subject Areas

 Learning Areas